2008 Arizona Cardinals season: Week 3: at Washington Redskins

-Coming off their home win over the Dolphins, the Cardinals flew to FedExField for a Week 3 duel with the Washington Redskins.
-In the first quarter, Arizona trailed early as Redskins RB Clinton Portis got a three-yard TD run.
-In the second quarter, the Cardinals continued to trail as kicker Shaun Suisham got a 48-yard field goal.
-The Cardinals would end the half with QB Kurt Warner completing a four-yard TD pass to WR Anquan Boldin.
-In the third quarter, the Cardinals tied the game with kicker Neil Rackers nailing a 26-yard field goal, yet Washington responded with QB Jason Campbell completing a two-yard TD pass to TE Todd Yoder.
-Afterwards, Arizona answered with Warner completing a 62-yard TD pass to WR Larry Fitzgerald.
-However, in the fourth quarter, the Redskins pulled away with Campbell's 17-yard TD pass to WR Santana Moss.
+Coming off their home win over the Dolphins, the Cardinals flew to FedExField for a Week 3 game with the Washington Redskins.
+In the first quarter, Arizona trailed early as Redskins Clinton Portis scored a touchdown on a 3 yard run.
+In the second quarter, the Cardinals continued to trail as Washington kicker Shaun Suisham converted a 48-yard field goal.
+The Cardinals would end the half with Kurt Warner completing a 4 yard touchdown pass to Anquan Boldin.
+In the third quarter, the Cardinals tied the game on kicker Neil Rackers' 26-yard field goal.
+Washington responded with Jason Campbell throwing a 2 yard touchdown pass to Todd Yoder.
+Afterwards, Arizona responded with Warner throwing a deep 62-yard touchdown pass to Larry Fitzgerald.
+However, in the fourth quarter, the Redskins took a lead, and ultimately the game, on a Campbell 17-yard touchdown pass to Santana Moss.

 With the loss, the Cardinals fell to 2–1.